xiph/libopusenc/README.md

 # Libopusenc

-The opusenc libraries provide a high-level API for encoding .opus files. opusenc depends on libopus and libogg.
+The opusenc libraries provide a high-level API for encoding .opus files. opusenc depends only on libopus.

 The library is in very early development.
 Please give feedback